q-0q/joule-guide/joule-guide.md

 ## Shift

 Joule's Shift lets her dash in a direction, dealing a small amount of damage to enemies hit.
-Joule can hold the Shift key before releasing to charge it, increasing its travel distance.
+Joule can hold the Shift key before releasing to charge it, increasing its travel distance, while dashing Joule is briefly invulnerable.

 If Joule hits an enemy with her Shift while they are fully stacked by her passive, she consumes the stacks, deals a massive amount of bonus damage, and resets the cooldown of her Shift.